ds4se/chapters/ermurph/survey-chapter.md

 Our take away is that the survey itself is only a small part of the picture.
 In large part, the upfront work you invest before the survey will determine the success of your results.
 In short:

-* Pay special attention to ensure that the recipients' time and effort is respected.
+* Pay special attention to ensure that the participants' time and effort is respected.
 * Piloting is a good way to identify breakages early in the design process.
 * What seems reasonable for a designer is not reasonable for the participant.
 Use language familiar to the participants.
 * Surveys shouldn't be a standalone instrument; use them as a triangulation method and combine them with other techniques, such as interviews.
 This gives you both the breadth and depth to report your research in a compelling way.